 Search your images

 Google Photos is known for its intelligence and ability to smartly organise your media, thanks to AI.
 You can use the universal search bar at the top of the app to find photos once you've tapped through to the Search tab.
 You can search on date, season, location, objects, or even general keyword like flowers or baby.
 You can use multiple search terms too.
 Oh, and you can search by emoji.
 Try the sunglasses emoji to find photos of people with glasses or sunglasses.

 Browse your albums

-You can casually browse your albums under the Albums tab.
-There is also a carousel at the top with images and videos grouped into collections based on search terms, media type, and general theme (like People & Pets, Places, Things, Videos, Animations, etc).
+You can casually browse your albums under the Library tab.
 You can create albums here, which makes it really easy to organise photos around a theme, like a project, holiday - or you can have an automatic album of people or pets, which updates itself when you take a new photo of someone.